MarxKnowswine/gns3_os10_preloaded/README.md

 # Notes:
 - When prompted whether non-root users should be allowed to use wireshark and ubridge, select ‘Yes’ both times
-- sudo doesn't seem to work on gns3-user.
-Working on this